-No, Sierra is not cute!
-Let’s see what you think of her when she comes over to your house!
-Sierra is a monster hiding behind the fuzzy white, polka dotted Boxer fur that you see here.
 When we saw her 3 years ago, her gentle puppy demeanor, her adorable little brown “pirate patch” over her eye, her lovable licks and her warm, sweet gaze deceived us into believing that she was going to be the perfect puppy.

 She tricked us into thinking that with proper, firm training, she would do no harm.
 Can you call us two big SUCKERS?!!
 Not only has she killed and pulled up many plants from our garden, those that she has not killed, she’s eaten.
 We finally gave up on the idea of growing rhubarb because she eats the stalks even before the snails get to them.
 What’s left of the plant is a tiny base stalk with a dog paw print as evidence left behind.
 She loves strawberries too.
 Every other morning, it’s a race to our little strawberry patch to beat her to the ripened berries.

 If we’re a little late, she’ll be found licking her mug free of the super duper sweet chandler strawberry juice.
 It’s SO wrong to see two humans (us) salivating and staring down at a dog (her) who just beat her guardians to their prized strawberries.
 Can you call us JEALOUS?!!
 But she is a great soccer player, loves to play in dirt and her love of the sprinklers keep us entertained and forgiving of her destructive ways!